TLeconte/vdlm2dec/README.md

 acarsserv is a companion program for vdlm2dec.
 It listens to acars messages on UDP coming from one or more acarsdec processes and stores them in a sqlite database.

 See : [acarsserv](https://github.com/TLeconte/acarsserv)

+Note : vdlm2dec could only send packet over the network on json format.
+It does not support the acarsdec old binary format.

 ## Copyrights
 vdlm2dec and acarsserv are Copyright Thierry Leconte 2015-2018